 I was speaking with a budding entrepreneur after one of my seminars recently.
 She was a woman in her early fifties who pulled me aside after the session and through tears told me a brief version of her story.
 She had recently endured a heart-breaking divorce that left her in a position where she had to provide financially in a way that she hadn’t before.
 For a variety of reasons a “job” would not meet her needs, and she was starting a business that did.
 However, she was struggling.
 She shared with me that she had never had the fears that she was currently experiencing.
 For example, she shared that she had never had any issue talking with people.
-But now that she was having to approach people as potential customers, she was scared to death.
+But now that she had to approach people as potential customers, she was scared to death.
 She had never had issues working with others, but now that she had to lead she was finding herself unsure and tentative.

 I’m happy to share that she looked me in the eye with absolute conviction and assured me she would never quit.
 She was determined to get the breakthrough.

 This is going to be the case for all of us.
-I have a saying that I use frequently in my seminars and with those that I mentor.
+I have a saying that I frequently use in my seminars and with those that I mentor.
 “If you want to go somewhere you’ve never gone you’re going to have to become someone you’ve never been.”

 Discomfort is a central ingredient of Massive Success.